-11.4 Restricted share units
+12.4 Restricted share units

-On the reporting date, the Company values the RSUs using the volume based weighted average share price ("VWAP").
+As at each reporting date, for RSUs that are cash settled, the Company values these RSUs using the volume based weighted average share price ("VWAP").
 VWAP is based on the Canadian dollar trading price of the Company's common shares on the Toronto Stock Exchange for the five trading days immediately preceding that relevant date, calculated by dividing the total value by the total volume of common shares traded, according to the RSU Plan.
+As at each reporting date, for RSUs that are equity settled, these RSUs are not revaluated.